arcus/education_modules/sql_basics/sql_basics.md

 After completion of this module, learners will be able to:

 - Use SELECT, FROM, and WHERE to do a basic query on a SQL table
+- Use IS NULL and IS NOT NULL operators to work with empty values
 - Explain the use of DISTINCT and how it can be useful
 - Use AS and ORDER BY to change how query results appear
 - Explain why the LIMIT keyword can be useful